Blue-collar crime

 In criminology, blue-collar crime is any crime committed by an individual from a lower social class as opposed to white-collar crime which is associated with crime committed by someone of a higher-level social class.
 While blue-collar crime has no official legal classification, it holds to a general net group of crimes.
 These crimes are primarily small scale, for immediate beneficial gain to the individual or group involved in them.
 This can also include personal related crimes that can be driven by immediate reaction, such as during fights or confrontations.
 These crimes include but are not limited to: Narcotic production or distribution, sexual assault, theft, burglary, assault or murder.

 Etymology

-Blue-collar crime is a term used to identify crime, normally of a small scale nature in contrast to “white-collar crime”, and is generally attributed to people of the lower class.
+Blue-collar crime is a term used to identify crime, normally of a small scale nature in contrast to “white-collar crime”.
 During the 1910s through to the 1920s in America, manual labourers often opted for blue shirts, so that stains gained from days at work were less visible.
 As during that time period and geographic location manual labour was often or almost exclusively assigned to the lower classes, the term was more permanently attributed to them as defining low income earners.
 This has carried on to the modern day, therefore meaning crime typically committed by lower classes.
 It is important to note that blue-collar crime does not exclusively address low income earners in work, but also includes the unemployed who are also members of the lower classes.